Stock Analysis on Net

 Other Intangible Assets

-Finite-lived Intangible Assets
+Finite-lived Intangible Assets (Gross Carrying Amount)

 Accumulated Amortization

-Finite-lived Intangible Assets, Net Carrying Amount
+Finite-lived Intangible Assets (Net Carrying Amount)

-Franchises, Goodwill and Other Intangible Assets, Total
+Total Franchises, Goodwill, and Other Intangible Assets

 Adjustments to Financial Statements: Removal of Goodwill